Continuous logistic Gaussian random measure fields for spatial distributional modelling: Conclusion and discussions

 Due to this particular structure, the SLGPs inherit their spatial regularity properties directly from the (Gaussian) field of increments of their log.
 This allowed us to leverage the literature of Gaussian Processes and Gaussian Measures to derive SLGP properties.
 We extended the notion of mean-square continuity to random measure fields and established sufficient conditions on covariance kernels underlying SLGPs for associated models to enjoy such properties.

-We presented in Appendix~\ref{app:finiterankGP} an implementation of the density field estimation that accommodates the need to estimate hyper-parameters of the model as well as the computational cost of this estimation.
+We presented an implementation of the density field estimation that accommodates the need to estimate hyper-parameters of the model as well as the computational cost of this estimation.
 Our approach relies on Random Fourier Features, and we demonstrated its applicability of this approach in synthetic cases as well as on a meteorological application.

 Several directions are foreseeable for future research.
-Extensive posterior consistency results as well as contraction rates are already available for LGPs \citep{TokdarConsist2007, vandervaart2008Rates} and could be extended to the setting of SLGPs.
-We note that the posterior consistency is already studied when the index $\xX$ is considered as random (as presented in Appendix~\ref{sec:Posterior_consistency}, following Pati et al. 2013 \citep{Pati2013}), but the case of deterministic $\xX$ is still to be studied, as well as the posterior contraction rates.
-An analysis of the misspecified setting could complete such analysis \citep{vandervaart2006misspecified}.
+Extensive posterior consistency results as well as contraction rates are already available for logistic Gaussian processes \citep{tokdar_posterior_2007, van_der_vaart_rates_2008} and could be extended to the setting of SLGPs.
+We note that the posterior consistency is already studied when the index $\xX$ is considered as random (as presented in Section 3 of the supplementary material \citep{gautier_supplementary_2023} , following Pati et al. 2013 \citep{pati_posterior_2013}), but the case of deterministic $\xX$ is still to be studied, as well as the posterior contraction rates.
+An analysis of the misspecified setting could complete such analysis \citep{kleijn_misspecification_2006}.
 Our study of the spatial regularity properties of the SLGP could also be complemented, as noted in Remark \ref{rmrk:uniform_approximation_GP}.

 In addition, further work towards evaluating the predictive performance of our model is needed.
 So far, we only relied on a squared integrated Hellinger distance for analytical settings where the reference field was known, and on qualitative and visual validation for the meteorological application.
 Comparing samples to predicted density fields calls for investigations in the field of scoring probabilistic forecasts of (fields of) densities.
 Therefore, evaluating the performances of the SLGP under several kernel settings, and comparing them to each other and to baseline methods is another main research direction.